Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ## 18. Special Provisions for Educational Institutions

 ### Institutional Use
-If you are using Canvas LM through an educational institution:
+If you are using Canvs LM through an educational institution:
 - Your institution's policies and terms apply
 - Comply with your institution's IT policies
 - Respect your institution's academic integrity rules